 For many groups, winter can be a tough time to get hibernating parents to the school for any event—it’s cold outside, and everyone’s in a pizza coma, nestled on the couch in their jammies.
+Add to that social distancing because of the coronavirus, and they're more willing than before to stay at home.
 But there’s one topic that’s worth making room for on the calendar—Internet safety.

-It’s so important, in fact, that we created a free Family Tech Talk Night kit to help PTO and PTA leaders host this event.
-And you don’t even need to be tech-savvy to host one because the kit includes a scripted presentation, parent take-homes, and more.
-Once you have your event date set, here are 12 ideas to help your group motivate parents to attend!
+It’s so important, in fact, that we created a free Family Tech Talk Virtual Event kit to help PTO and PTA leaders host this event.
+And you don’t even need to be tech-savvy to host one because the kit includes a step-by-step planning guide, promotional materials, parent take-homes, and more.
+You plan the event, and a representative from Trend Micro will make the presentation and lead the question and answer session.
+Once you set your event date, here are 12 ideas to help your group motivate parents to attend!

-2. Ask your principal and media center teacher to take selfies with a social media prop.
+2. Ask your principal and media center teacher to take selfies (or take them of your #PTOsquad) with a social media prop.
 Share these on your school’s Facebook page ahead of your event to show parents it’s an important topic that everyone at your school is vested in.

-3. Have babysitting available.
-Go on and work that PTO magic—ask a few middle schoolers to volunteer and have a few fun activities set up for the kids.
+3. Have babysitting available if your guidelines allow in-person events.
+Go on and work that PTO magic—ask a few middle schoolers to volunteer and have fun activities set up for the kids.

 Photo credit: Kikovic/Thinkstock